22nd August, 2024

 Principal Contractor

-The principal contractor is the contractor in overall control of the construction phase.
-This will often be the main contractor.
-Again, this role must be appointed by the client on any project with more than one contractor (including subcontractors and contractors not appointed by the client).
+Like the principal designer, this role must be appointed by the client on any project with more than one contractor (including subcontractors and contractors not appointed by the client).
 There can only be one principal contractor appointed on a project at any time.

 Principal contractors are responsible for planning, managing, monitoring and coordinating the construction phase of the project, including preparing documents, organising, cooperating, managing and liaising with other duty holders.
 They must ensure site inductions are provided, prevent unauthorised access, provide welfare facilities and consult and engage workers on health and safety matters.